Frank Slater

-Slater was captain-coach of Redcliffe in the Sunraysia Football League from 1957 to 1961, coaching them to a flag in 1959 and runners up in 1960.
+Slater was captain-coach of Red Cliffs in the Sunraysia Football League from 1957 to 1961, coaching them to a flag in 1959 and runners up in 1960.
+Slater also won the 1957 Sunraysia Football League's best and fairest award, the McLeod Medal.

 Slater then coached Tatura in the Goulburn Valley Football League in 1961 and 1962, before taking on the captain-coach role at Mangoplah in 1963.